BermanLaboratory/Feature_Extraction_By_Finetuning_KimiaNet/docs/README.md

 This is done using the file size of the created image patches.
 The python script will run directly by just using the dataset folder and file size using command line.
 Default value for file size for 1000 pixel .png images is : 1 mb.
-The File Size can be determined by sorting the patches based on file size using file explorer and then determine the appropriate threshold.
+The threshold file size can be determined by sorting the patches based on file size using file explorer and then determine the appropriate threshold.

 [Remove Empty Tile Script](src/data/data_preprocessing/remove_empty_tiles.py)